sxg661/MiniMartWebsite/README.md

 This is the git repository of the dev log for my supermarket game.
 View the blog here: https://minimart.dev/

+This blog is hosted using Github Pages and I use a Google Firestore database to store blog posts.

 ![image](https://github.com/user-attachments/assets/e0d10730-8e2f-42d6-a1af-e80a61c80909)

 <br><br><br><br>